 Society has opened up about depression and the world is a better place because of it.
 Because let’s face it, the more honest we are about problems like depression, the more likely we are to work together to make those problems stop.

 With that in mind I’d like to share with you some of my favorite movies about depression.

 So let’s get right into it.

 Oh, and just for fun I’ve decided to do this list chronologically and to look at all different forms of depression.
-So literally everything from antisocial personality disorder to schizophrenia will be covered in this list.
+So literally everything from antisocial personality disorder to schizophrenia to bipolar disorder (manic depressive) will be covered in this list.